semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 @## Keyboard support for dropdown

-Particular cases about focus behavior when working with dropdown are described below. _If you see that some of them are missing, please drop us a line._
+Common cases about focus behavior when working with dropdown are described below.

 @## Focus, OnClick and dropdown